This position will have two primary areas of focus: 1. Drive overnight social group business including weddings, family reunions and other

 The median annual wages for geographers in the top industries in which they work are as follows:

-Job seekers can expect strong competition for jobs because of the small size of the occupation.
-Those with master’s degrees, specialized subject matter expertise, and experience working with geographic technologies, such as geographic information systems (GIS), should have the best job prospects.
+Job seekers can expect strong competition for jobs because of the small size of the occupation and large number of potential candidates.
+Those with master's degrees, specialized subject matter expertise, and experience working with geographic technologies, such as Geographic Information Systems (GIS), should have the best job prospects.
 Workers who have used geographic technologies to complete projects and solve problems within their specialized subfields should have better job opportunities.